Nosa-Drexx/AlgoData/ReadMe.md

 # 👋 Datastructures and Algorithms

-A list datastructures and algorithms I've personally written in **_JavaScript_** over the my years of programming including:
+A list of datastructures and algorithms I've personally written in **_JavaScript_** over my years of programming including:

 - Algorithms to some javascript Inbuilt functions.
 - Algorithms to some lodash functions.